Frequently asked questions

 A. It depends on the type of course; generally around 20, but on some courses the available equipment limits the class size (for example, 16 for computing courses or 10 for the editing course).

 A. On the first evening of your course you will receive a Short Courses Student Access Card from your tutor and you must carry your card with you at all times whilst on City, University of London premises.
-Please note that this is NOT a student ID card and it is only valid at City.
+Please note that this is NOT a student ID card, nor an access swipe card, and is only valid at City.
 To access the City Library present this card and your confirmation of enrolment.

 A. City, University of London reserves the right to cancel a course, if, for example, there are insufficient numbers.
 If this occurs, we will refund your course fee in full.